Hùng King Commemoration

 Unity of the three regions north, centre and south is a prominent feature in Vietnamese culture.

 Vietnam’s national dress, the áo dài is one of the country’s most striking symbols of beauty.
-Over hundreds of years, the áo dài has evolved alongside Vietnam, going from regal to practical, humble to high fashion, and back again.
+Over thousands of years of history, the áo dài has evolved alongside Vietnam, going from regal to practical, humble to high fashion, and back again.
 The Vietnamese áo dài is appreciated by the young and old alike, and its elegant lines flatter both men and women.
 Read more from Vietnam Tourism.

 For a long time, when the Lunar New Year (Tết) arrives, the Vietnamese people often purchase delicious specialties to worship their ancestors with first, then share among their family members to enjoy during the holidays.
 The custom has become a tradition which shows the Vietnamese refined eating and entertaining lifestyle, and also reflects a cultural feature unique to each region of the country.
 Read more.